DAM Knowledge

 As digital content production accelerates across industries, organizations are turning to Digital Asset Management (DAM) software to bring order and efficiency to their content operations.
 But while software provides the infrastructure, it’s the Digital Asset Manager—the person—who ensures the system delivers lasting value.

-What is digital asset management?
+What is digital asset management software?

 DAM software is becoming more widely used throughout a variety of industries and organizations.
 Some organizations employ a full-time digital asset manager due to the enormous amount of digital assets being created and used daily by businesses.